 Is Your Home Too Small? – Great Ideas!

-Do you love your neighborhood but find, with your growing family that you just need more space?
+Do you love your neighborhood but find, with your growing family find that your home is too small?
 Here are some before and after examples on how to save money renovating your existing home.

 Here is one set of examples on how to open your floor plan, which makes the home seem like you have increased the square footage.
 Here are the after photos – of the finished Master Suite, Family Room, Office and New Remodeled Kitchen – Open your floor plan?
 Idea’s, $ saving tips and more .
 This is where you can see step-by-step tips on how to really open a home without adding any square footage – while additionally saving tens of thousands of dollars !!!